-- 1. Admission to the Master's programme is possible for an applicant who has obtained a Bachelor's degree at an institution of academic higher education in social or behavioural sciences.
+- Admission to the Master's programme is possible for an applicant who has obtained a Bachelor's degree at an institution of academic higher education in social or behavioural sciences.
 Candidates with a degree in another field may be admitted if they demonstrate a clear interest in social issues.
-To successfully follow the Research Master in Societal Resilience, all candidates need to have sufficient knowledge of research methods at the level and load of an academic Social Science Bachelor's programme. - 2.
+To successfully follow the Research Master in Societal Resilience, all candidates need to have sufficient knowledge of research methods at the level and load (12 EC) of an academic Social Science Bachelor's programme. - 2.
 Applicants with a Bachelor's degree obtained at an institution outside the Netherlands may be asked for additional methods to prove that they meet the admission requirements. - 3.
 An applicant should demonstrate that he or she has sufficient level of proficiency in English by meeting at least one of the following standards, no more than two (2) years before the start of the programme at VU: - IELTS score with a minimum of 7.0; - TOEFL paper based test: 600; - TOEFL computer based test: 250; - TOEFL internet based test: 100; - VU TOEFL-ITP: 600 (only valid at the VU). - 4.
-Applicants who: - completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia or - have earned a Bachelor's or Master's degree in an English-taught programme accredited by NVAO in the Netherlands, or - have earned a Bachelor's or Master's degree in an accredited English-taught programme in another member state of the European Union - have obtained a Cambridge Certificate of Proficiency in English (CPE): A, B or C or a Cambridge Certificate of Advanced English (CAE): A or B or - have earned a Dutch VWO-diploma (level 6 VWO-nieuw)

-are exempted from the requirements referred to in paragraph 3.
+Applicants who: - completed an English-taught secondary or higher education degree in Canada, the United States, the United Kingdom, Ireland, New Zealand or Australia or - have earned a Bachelor's or Master's degree in an English-taught programme accredited by NVAO in the Netherlands, or - have earned a Bachelor's or Master's degree in an accredited English-taught programme in another member state of the European Union are exempted from the requirements referred to in paragraph 3.